eythymisk/registration/README.md

 ./Test <folder_path>

 Additional comments:

 Currently, this tool supports point clouds in PCD format without color and for single-precision points.
 We plan to extend its capabilities in the near future, including additional formats, color information, and different precision levels.
 You can refer to this README file to check the current status of this work in real time.
 For any feedback, you can reach out at ekoukoulis@ece.upatras.gr.
+We can also provide you some data to test the algorithms.